pryv/dev-site/source/guides/data-modelling.md

   }
 }
 ```
 The access token should be kept in a separate stream in your mum's account to enable her to easily retrieve your data.
-And if she has multiple children to monitor, she can add access tokens form her children in this same stream (see ["Store data accesses" section](#store-data-accesses)).
+And if she has multiple children to monitor, she can add access tokens from her children's accounts in this same stream (see ["Store data accesses"](#store-data-accesses) section).

 <p align="center">
 <img src="/assets/images/surveillance.jpg" width="400" />